Skip to main content

 Learn how to understand and mitigate third-party cyber risks, which are an inherent part of an organization’s supply chain.

-Learn how to understand, measure, and manage third-party cyber risks
+Learn how to understand, measure, manage, and respond to third-party cyber risks

 • Use and/or rely on technology vendors to power day-to-day operations.